d-eisen/portfolio/content/worldwater.md

 The following similarity matrix (representing the combined participants) compares two cards and scores them based on how many participants agreed with the pair.
 Darker/higher numbers signify a stronger relationship between the card above the number and the card to the right of the number.
 ![Card Sort Similarity Index](/worldwater/img/MedWaterCardSortSimilarityMatrixFinal.png "Card Sort Similarity Index")

 There was some disagreement from the participants regarding the categorization of some cards.
-The type of sort used was an "open sort", meaning that participants were allowed to name the categories into which they placed the cards, rather than matching the card to a predetermined category.
+The type of sort activity used was called an "open sort", meaning that participants were allowed to name the categories into which they placed the cards, rather than matching the card to a predetermined category.
 The participants came from a variety of backgrounds.
 Their different orientation to the activity was reflected in their varied responses.
 While some categories were not difficult to synthesize, others were more difficult to synthesize between responses.

 ## Site Map
 I designed a site map based on the results of the card sort activity.
 I completed an initial hand drawn sketch of the site map to begin the design process.
-Since my directive was to develop a minimally viable product, I knew that the prototype would not necessarily need to have each section fully developed, however a sound content strategy would include a comprehensive site map.
+Since my directive was to develop a minimally viable product, I knew that the prototype would not necessarily need to have each section of the site fully developed, however a sound content strategy would include a comprehensive site map.
 ![Site Map Low Fidelity](/worldwater/img/MwSiteMapLoFiCropped.png"Site Map Low Fidelity")

 I moved quickly to develop a higher fidelity site map that included some early rendering of the screen flows associated with particular actions on the site.